Are you highly allergic to dogs? Fear not, you can still get a super cute puppy without worrying about hairs anywhere around the house.

 Originally found in Congo, the Basenji is one of the best non-shedding dogs.
 Bred specifically for hunting and rodent control, these dogs quickly found themselves in the homes of loving families.
 Aside from being highly energetic, they’re also fun-loving and always down for a run.
 If you love jogging and marathons, this may be the perfect workout buddy for you.
 Just don’t go out in the rain since a Basenji hates it as much as cats do.

 The Airedale Terrier is one of the most praised non-shedding hunting dogs, and it’s even crowned as the “King of the Terriers”.
 Get one, and you’ll have a highly intelligent, obedient, and playful companion.
 It was also declared the best working dog during World War I. Back then, one very important Airedale Terrier, named Jack, helped his battalion when they found themselves cut off, surrounded by shell-holes and barbed wire, and in need of reinforcements.

-Large Non-shedding Dogs
+Don’t Forget the Large Non-shedding Dogs

 Strong and loving, these brees might not be as popular as the smaller hypoallergenic dogs, but they’re just as loved and appreciated.

 Regarded as one of the most intelligent dogs worldwide, the Poodle radiates beauty, elegance, and pride.
 It’s highly trainable and almost always the center of attention at any canine showcase event.
 But just like any other long-haired dog, it needs lots of pampering and grooming to keep its fur from getting in the way of daily tasks.
 These non-shedding big dogs enjoy lots of physical and mental stimulation.
 So, make sure they get enough activity to stay healthy and loyal.
 If you don’t give them what they need, the Poodles can turn very destructive.
 The best dog clippers might come in handy.